Constructing Coherently G-invariant Modules: Application to Tensor Invariants

-We remark that our construction also applies to the case when the third factor $W$ is other representation of $\GL(W)$. \begin{proposition} For general square matrices $B_1,B_2$, we define the representations $N_1, N_2$ of $K_3$ (see Example \ref{ex:S2})
+We remark that our construction also applies to the case when the third factor $W$ is another representation of $\GL(W)$. \begin{proposition} For general square matrices $B_1,B_2$, we define the representations $N_1, N_2$ of $K_3$ (see Example \ref{ex:S2})